Code-Institute-Submissions/fresh-box-mp1/README.md

 #### User 1:

 > Discovered this website using a search engine, has heard of similar companies providing a similar service.
-> I want to see what types of boxes are on offer.
+> I want to see what types of boxes are on offer and I want to learn about the business.

 > This will be achieved by adding the box contents to the landing page.
 It will show the boxes on offer and that the
 > first box is free.

 #### User 2:

-> Returning user, who hasn't already ordered.
+> Returning user who hasn't already ordered.
 I want to order my first box.

 > This can be done through the landing page as well.